mehersaipreetam/Athena/README.md

-# Athena - Personal AI Assistant
+# Athena - Your Personal Assistant

 **Athena** is a modular, real-time voice assistant built in Python.
 It integrates offline speech recognition, generative AI, and local text-to-speech.